tardis4500/Vjer/README.md

 ## Publishing a Release

-This is the procedure for releasing Gojira
+This is the procedure for releasing Vjer

 1. Validate all issues are "Ready for Release"
 1. Update CHANGELOG.md